natalieagus/50005-2023/_os_notes/week4-2_solutions.md

 [^2]:
 	You know this as a non-preemptive  approach, and some kernels are non-preemptive (non-interruptible) and therefore will not face the race condition in the kernel level itself.

+[^3]:
+   Loop-invariant expressions can be hoisted out of loops, thus improving run-time performance by executing the expression only once rather than at each iteration.
+Example can be found [here](https://compileroptimizations.com/category/hoisting.htm).

+[^4]:
+   Code Sinking is a term for a technique that reduces wasted instructions by moving instructions to branches in which they are used.